-- Retrieve the name of the DMP device corresponding to a particular path. - Display the members of a LUN group. - List all paths under a DMP device node, HBA controller or array port. - Display information about the HBA controllers on the host. - Display information about enclosures. - Display information about array ports that are connected to the storage processors of enclosures. - Display information about devices that are controlled by third-party multipathing drivers.
+- Retrieve the name of the DMP device corresponding to a particular path.
+See "Retrieving information about a DMP node" on page 50. - Display consolidated information about the DMP nodes See "Displaying consolidated information about the DMP nodes" on page 51. - Display the members of a LUN group.
+See "Displaying the members of a LUN group" on page 52. - List all paths under a DMP device node, HBA controller, enclosure, or array port. - See "Displaying paths controlled by a DMP node, controller, enclosure, or array port" on page 52. - Display information about the HBA controllers on the host.
+See "Displaying information about controllers" on page 55. - Display information about enclosures.
+See "Displaying information about enclosures" on page 56. - Display information about array ports that are connected to the storage processors of enclosures. - See "Displaying information about array ports" on page 56.